roncterry/install_lab_env/README.md

 The p7zip formats are **strongly recommended** because they split the archive into smaller chunks that can reside on a FAT filesystem that is used by default when creating student media flash drives.
 For quicker backup operations where the size of the backup (installer package) is not as important, using the **7zcopy** archive format is recommended.

+One thing to watch for when using this script is to ensure that the permission on all files being backed up (i.e. ISO images, virtual machine disk images, etc.) have permissions that allow them to be read and copied by the user running the backup script.
+If they don't then the files will be missing in the backup.

 ## Creating the Initial Installer Package: